NB: This article contains spoilers.

 Loui Batley’s exit from her Sarah Barnes character in Hollyoaks could well have fitted nicely into a Single White Female-type horror.
 Having enraged her lover Lydia, she became the victim of a sabotaged parachute meant for her friend Zoe and plummeted to her doom.

 Her exit during Tower Block isn’t nearly as dramatic, being one of the first victims picked off by the angry sniper who targets a floor of high rise residents in the British thriller.
 Tower Block had a good mix of characters and an excellent cast to play them but was marred by high school play-type conversation, and an unsatisfying and well-telegraphed resolution.
-A shame, really, as it’s a film with some good ingredients.
+A shame, really, as it’s a movie with some good ingredients.

 On Hollyoaks: “heartthrob student” Kristian Hargreaves